FangzhouTang/fangzhoutang.github.io/index.md

 ## Education

-I received my bachelor's degree in engineering from The School of Communication Engineering, **Chongqing University(CQU)**, Jun.
-2017 and Master degree in Electromagnetic Field and Microwave Technology, School of Electronic Information and Communication, **Huazhong University of Science and Technology(HUST)**, Aug.
+I received my bachelor's degree in electronic and information engineering from The School of Communication Engineering, **Chongqing University(CQU)**, Jun.
+2017 and Master degree in Electromagnetic Field and Microwave Technology, School of Electronic Information and Communications, **Huazhong University of Science and Technology(HUST)**, Aug.
 2020.
 At present, the main research interests are target detection, image processing and millimeter-wave technology.

 **Huazhong University of Science and Technology					            Wuhan, China** MS in Electromagnetic and Microwave Technology				         Sep/2017-June/2020